Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 2/5
-**Excellent - Outstanding**
+**Fair - Below expectations**

-The informed clues are excellent.
-They are highly specific to 'Moon Landing 1969' without using any forbidden words or their variations.
-They offer distinct angles: one focusing on the physical achievement ('spacecraft,' 'humans,' 'extraterrestrial celestial body's surface') and the other on its global impact and reception ('broadcast globally,' 'images,' 'historic exploration').
-This provides clear, precise hints.
+The clues are very specific and clearly point to the correct answer.
+However, clue 4 uses 'lunar surface,' which is a direct variation of 'Moon,' thus violating the critical negative constraint of not using words (or their variations) from the answer.
+This significantly reduces the quality score for strict adherence to criteria.

 ✅ Strengths:
 - Generally specific and relate to correct answer